docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 Querying for Parameters and other Attributes of a Effect or Transition
 ================================================================================

-You'll notice that PrGPUFilterRenderParams has some attributes about an effect or transition, but many things, such as the parameters or duration of the clip to which the plug-in is applied, are not found in that structure.
+You'll notice that PrGPUFilterRenderParams has some attributes about an effect or transition, but many things, such as the parameters or duration of the clip to which the plugin is applied, are not found in that structure.
 These attributes will need to be queried using the GetParam() and GetProperty() helper functions in PrGPUFilterModule.h.
 For example:

 GetProperty(kVideoSegmentProperty_Effect_EffectDuration, duration);